-Round 1 is a bowling and amusement center packed under one roof.
-Teens will love bowling, gaming in the arcade, playing pool and ping-pong or belting out a few karaoke tunes.
+Round 1 is a bowling and amusement center packed under one roof at Cumberland Mall.
+Teens will love bowling, gaming in the arcade, playing pool and Ping-Pong or belting out a few karaoke tunes.
 It’s the perfect spot for rainy days and birthday parties or just an afternoon of fun.

 Street Art Tours

-Set up an afternoon of exploration on two wheels to tour the unique and diverse street art of Atlanta with Bicycle Tours of Atlanta, ATL-Cruzers or one of our local tours.
+Set up an afternoon of exploration on two wheels to tour the unique and diverse street art of Atlanta with Bicycle Tours of Atlanta or ATL-Cruzers.

 Teen Art Afternoons

-Teens who love art will love the opportunity to learn and create in a world class museum.
-The High Museum of Art offers just that with its Teen Art Afternoons where young adults will learn, take tours and create art for free.
+Teens who love art will appreciate the opportunity to learn and create in a world-class museum.
+The High Museum of Art offers just that with its Teen Art Afternoons where young adults learn, take tours and create art for free.

 Kids as young as 9 (4’8”) are welcome to join Bicycle Tours of Atlanta’s tours covering the art, history and culture of Atlanta.
 Take a leisurely ride around the city and learn about the history of the civil rights movement, Atlanta’s icons, sustainability, landmarks and more.

 Teens and tweens will love shopping and exploring Ponce City Market.
-The variety of shops have a young vibe and the dining hall offers food selections for every type of palate.
+The variety of shops have a young vibe, and the dining hall offers food selections for every palate.
 Up top, you can visit The ROOF for boardwalk-style games and rides.

 Six Flags Over Georgia